For the most up-to-date state information and guidance about COVID-19 go to

 If you require a printed copy you will need to contact the Waterford Listers office 748-2122 ext.
 19 or email email@example.com

 Looking for info on the Vermont COVID-19 Line Extension Customer Assistance program!?!?

 To Obtain a Burn Permit

 Waterford Health Officer:

 Five Year Update to the Town's Hazard Mitigation Plan

-The Town of Waterford, Vermont, is seeking the services of a qualified consultant to perform a five-year update to the Town’s Local Hazard Mitigation Plan (2019 estimated pop.
-1444).
-The plan was approved by FEMA on April 12, 2017, and the updated plan will be submitted to FEMA for review, comment, and approval.
-The Request for Proposal will be issued on July 12, 2021, and responses to the proposal are due by 3:30pm on Friday, July 30, 2021.
+The Town is holding a Public Meeting to review the plans to update the Local Hazard Mitigation Plan.
+The meeting will be on Monday, August 30th at 7:00pm via ZOOM.
+The current plan was approved by FEMA on April 12, 2017, and the updated plan will be submitted to FEMA for review, comment, and approval.

 Media Release For Immediate Release